coreruleset/website/content/blog/2024-10-29-crs-versions-4-8-0-and-3-3-7-released.md

 Please feel free to contact us with any questions or concerns about this release via the usual channels: directly via the [CRS GitHub repository](https://github.com/coreruleset/coreruleset), in our Slack channel (#coreruleset on [owasp.slack.com](https://owasp.slack.com/)), or on our [mailing list](https://groups.google.com/a/owasp.org/g/modsecurity-core-rule-set-project).

 Sincerely,
-Andrew Howe on behalf of the Core Rule Set development team
+Andrew Howe on behalf of the CRS development team